ethereum-alarm-clock/ethereum-alarm-clock/README.md

 this.
 A high level overview of the process is as follows:

 1. Query the Alarm service for the next scheduled call.
+2. Query whether the call has any siblings (other calls scheduled for the same block).
-2. When the target block number comes up (is the next block that would be mined), submit a transaction to the Alarm service with call key for the scheduled call.
+2. When the target block number comes up (is the next block that would be mined), submit a transaction to the Alarm service for each call key you wish to execute.

-3. As part of the transaction your Alarm account will receive 100% reiumbursment for the gas cost of executing the transaction as well as an additional 1% of the `gasUsed` value as payment for the service.
+As part of the transaction your Alarm account will receive 100% reiumbursment for the gas cost of executing the transaction as well as an additional 1% of the `gasUsed` value as payment for the service.

+When executing a scheduled call, you should always provide the maximum possible gas for your transaction as you will be reiumbursed for the full gas usage, and the more gas the call uses, the more you will get paid.

-The following API is available for operators.
+The following API is available for call execution.

 - `getNextBlockWithCall(uint afterBlock) returns (uint)`